navi-is-hardworking/NaviDiscordBot/README.md

-dictionary_cache          -> Would normally be vdb but just using simple dictionary for important memories so it can run on aws micro cache_capacity            -> number of cached memories that can be stored at once cache_clear_time          -> max duration a memory will exist in context before being removed reminder                  -> experemental: does not work well on some models.
-Appends to end of context before sending.
+dictionary_cache          -> Would normally be vdb but just using simple dictionary for important memories so it can run on aws micro cache_capacity            -> number of cached memories that can be stored at once cache_clear_time          -> max duration a memory will exist in context before being removed reminder                  -> experimental: does not work well on some models.
+Appends to the end of context before sending.
 If you are using a reason model that supports /no_reason like Qwen, you can have it so /no_reason is append at the end of every message (should also set /no_reason im prompt too)

 ```